econnet/econ/econ.rst

 but the English sense of purpose (to produce content) fits well.

-The bottom econ stands for the product (*product econ*) It cares to coordinate other econs to make the product successful on the market.
+The bottom econ stands for the product (*product econ*) and cares to coordinate other econs to make the product successful on the market.

 Econ interaction is done via content.